adrespi-dev/ng-scheduler/README.md

 - **helpful-decorators**: For the throttle and debounce decorators used on this project.
 - **mmemoizee**: Improve performance by caching results.
 - **ngx-color-picker**: Color Picker widget.

+## Notes

+- You can use the mouse wheel to navigate between months